RikDuijm/spanish-shool/README.md

 ## Functionality and Features
 The website is fully responsive and mobile first, on desktop and larger screen sizes there is additional content (in a side bar).
+On tablets this information is showed in a footer.
 However this content is also available on one of the sub-pages, so mobile screen users can also find all the info.
 The navigation is functional and there is one form.
 This form is not functional yet, since we didn't learn so far how to implement this.
 There are links to social media.
 Facebook and YouTube accounts already exist, I still have to create a Instagram account.
 The website uses audio and video, in which teachers present themselves.
 Some students are actually quite nervous about contacting us, and about studying Spanish, so we feel that the use of simple speech and a friendly face can help reducing the threshold.

 ### Features Left to Implement